iotaledger/wasp/clients/apiclient/docs/ReceiptError.md

 ### NewReceiptError

-`func NewReceiptError(contractId int32, errorCode string, errorId uint32, message string, messageFormat string, parameters []string, ) *ReceiptError`
+`func NewReceiptError(contractHName string, errorCode string, errorId uint32, message string, messageFormat string, parameters []string, ) *ReceiptError`

 NewReceiptError instantiates a new ReceiptError object This constructor will assign default values to properties that have it defined,